truonghau8/EziMotionPlusR/README.md

 Status: Completing......... loading..............

-This is a library for Arduino control the Ezi-Servo via HardwareSerial or SoftwareSerial

-Communication with Ezi Driver via RS485 interface.
+This is a library for Arduino control the Ezi-Servo via HardwareSerial Communication with Ezi Driver via RS485 interface.
 The topology of Ezi Driver is daisy chain (max 16 axes)